stevenlee/DeepLearningBook/README.md

 ## How to use it?
 I use [Anaconda](https://www.continuum.io/downloads) to launch [Jupyter Notebook](http://jupyter.org/) and using [Python 3](https://www.python.org/) for programs.

+If you don't have the environment, you may install Python first, than install Anaconda.
+Jypyter Notebook should be included.
+There are many useful packages for Python: (You will need these packages in day 1...)
+- pip for package management
+- numpy for numerical process
+- matplotlib for output figures

 ## What I want to achieve?
 If I could understand deep learning, I think any high school student could.
 My goal is to teach myself deep learning, and also teach at least one kid about deep learning.